ryanhassan71/ac-visualization/README.md

-# Project Name: React Notification and Header Component
+# AC Power/Temp Control Dashboard

-This project is a React-based implementation of a dynamic notification system and a header component.
-The header includes functionalities like notification bell navigation, full-screen toggle, and user profile management.
-Notifications are fetched dynamically and displayed in a responsive dropdown.
+This project is a React-based AC Dashboard designed to monitor and control air conditioners across two Shwapno outlets, one of Bangladesh’s leading supermarket chains.
+By tracking monthly, weekly, and daily power consumption, the dashboard provides actionable insights that help optimize energy usage and reduce operational costs.
+The system includes functionalities like notification bell navigation, full-screen toggle, and user profile management.
+Notifications are dynamically fetched and displayed in a responsive dropdown to keep users updated on AC performance and alerts.

 ![Project Image](/public/project-image.png)